-Stage 1: The Call for Art was sent to teachers, mentors, or advisors who work with youth ages 12-to-25 and presented in the form of a art therapy exercise.
-The call for art, developed by certified art and expressive arts therapists, instructed adult facilitators on how to lead students to reflect on and unpack the deeply layered ways in which violence, either experienced or perceived through a sense of fear or worry, affects life in Chicago for everyone.
-These learning experiences in diverse spaces across the city culminated into poignant 2-dimensional artworks that represents the unique experience of each youth.
+Stage 1: The Call for Art, developed by certified art and expressive arts therapists, is sent to teachers, mentors, or advisors who work with youth ages 12-to-25.
+It instructs adult facilitators on how to lead students to reflect on and unpack the deeply layered ways in which gun violence, either experienced or perceived through a sense of fear or worry, affects these students' lives or those of family and friends.

 Stage 2: The artwork is then submitted for consideration to be included in NYAM's citywide billboard art tour.
 The youth selected participate in months of education workshops.

 Stage 3: From the workshops, NYAM Youth develop art, Augmented Reality interactions, and lead community dialogue events as a part of citywide community-activated, multimedia campaigns for gun violence prevention.